SorchaYang00/Chemogenomic-Model/README.md

 **Code:** 0522

-**Note:** Resource including data for modeling and for the employment of target prediction servic
+**Note:** Resource including data for modeling and for the employment of target prediction service.

 ## Implementation
 ### If you want to predict targets for several compounds, there are three steps for you: